xlab-si/emmy/docs/develop.md

 (currently these include emmy server and redis database instance).
 To have more control over what services are started and how, you should consider running `docker-compose` and `docker` commands directly - without `make`.
-For more details please see [Using dockerized Emmy server and redis for development](#using-dockerized-emmy-server-and-redis-for-development).
+For more details please see [Using dockerized emmy server and redis for development](#using-dockerized-emmy-server-and-redis-for-development).

 ## Source code formatting
 All contributions to *emmy* library should conform to source formatting enforced by [goimports](https://godoc.org/golang.org/x/tools/cmd/goimports).